 Farmers transported stock in and out of the valley by rail right up until the early 1970s.

-Even when trucks took over the job, the famous Kingston Flyer steam train ran through Garston as a tourist attraction until 1979, when floods damaged the railway tracks so badly that the whole line closed.
+Even when trucks began transporting sheep and cattle, the famous Kingston Flyer steam train ran through Garston as a tourist attraction until 1979.
+That year, floods damaged the railway tracks so badly that the whole line closed.

 Peter Rabbit’s Village

-Peter Rabbit’s House has been a hidden part of Garston for a long time now.
+Peter Rabbit’s House has been a special secret in Garston for a long time now.
 It’s a bit of a mystery; who did put out that little clothesline and Peter Rabbit sign next to the rabbit hole?
 Whoever it was, I hope they know how their whimsy brought smiles, and that gradually other, secret “rabbit paraphernalia” appeared.

 Eventually, someone added a diary, and visitors started leaving Peter little notes.